-For mainline paving of Pavement Smoothness Category I roadways, as defined in Table 105-8 all slip form paving shall be accomplished by a machine capable of paving at least a 24 feet minimum width as recommended by the equipment manufacturer.
+For mainline paving of Pavement Smoothness Category I roadways, as defined in Table 105-14 all slip form paving shall be accomplished by a machine capable of paving at least a 24 feet minimum width as recommended by the equipment manufacturer.

-(a) Stabilized Bases.
-The Contractor is responsible for irregularities in the stabilized base and payment will not be made for overruns in concrete quantities if extra concrete is used to correct the irregularities.

-(b) Concrete Pavement Overlays.
+- (a) Stabilized Bases.
+The Contractor is responsible for irregularities in the stabilized base and payment will not be made for overruns in concrete quantities if extra concrete is used to correct the irregularities. - (b) Concrete Pavement Overlays.
 Trimming will not be required.
 The Contractor shall place a bond breaker, if specified in the Contract, before placing the concrete.
-Payment will be made for irregularities under pay item of Furnish Concrete Pavement.

-The Contractor shall furnish a machine to develop and establish a profile grade for the new pavement.
+Payment will be made for irregularities under pay item of Furnish Concrete Pavement. - The Contractor shall furnish a machine to develop and establish a profile grade for the new pavement.
 The method used will be by dual slope laser mounted on a 30-foot ski.
-The Engineer may approve an alternative method of establishing the profile grade, if the Contractor demonstrates that equal or superior results will be achieved by the alternative method.

-412.21 Determining Pavement Thickness.
+The Engineer may approve an alternative method of establishing the profile grade, if the Contractor demonstrates that equal or superior results will be achieved by the alternative method. - 412.21 Determining Pavement Thickness.
+Pavement thickness will be determined by cores or magnetic pulse induction (MPI).
+The Contractor shall select the pavement thickness determination method at the Pre-paving Conference. - (a) Pavement Thickness Using Cores.
 The Contractor shall perform the process control (PC) testing for pavement thickness.
-A process control testing plan shall be submitted and must be approved prior to the start of paving.
-This PC testing plan shall include determining the thickness of freshly finished concrete pavement at a minimum frequency of one measurement per 1250 linear feet of each traffic lane.
+A process control testing plan shall be submitted and must be approved before the start of paving.
+This PC testing plan shall include determining the thickness of freshly finished concrete pavement at a minimum frequency of one measurement per 1,250 linear feet of each traffic lane.
 All shoulders 8 feet or greater in width shall be tested as a separate traffic lane.
 Shoulders less than 8 feet wide shall be included in the adjacent lane.
-Areas such as sections of mainline pavement that are less than 1250 linear feet long, intersections, entrances, crossovers, ramps, etc., shall be grouped into units of 1,000 square feet or remaining fraction thereof.
+Areas such as sections of mainline pavement that are less than 1,250 linear feet long, intersections, entrances, crossovers, ramps, shall be grouped into units of 1,000 square feet or remaining fraction.
 A minimum of one random measurement shall be taken in each unit.

 The Engineer may inspect the Contractor's PC tests at any time during the paving operations.
-Approval and inspection of the Contractor's PC plan and operations does not constitute acceptance of the pavement thickness, and does not relieve the Contractor of the responsibility for providing the required hardened pavement cores for project acceptance testing.
+Approval and inspection of the Contractor's PC plan and operations does not constitute acceptance of the pavement thickness and does not relieve the Contractor of the responsibility for providing the required hardened pavement cores for project acceptance testing.
 The Contractor shall provide daily written reports to the Engineer listing the results of the day's PC thickness measurements.